Syed007Hassan/Investment-Search/README.md

 ### Frontend/Backend integration

 - Frontend: the search page has a “Sort” dropdown.
 Choose `MCDA` to request MCDA re‑ranking.
-- Backend: `POST /search-company` accepts `sort_by` and optional `weights`.
+- Backend: `POST /search-company` accepts `sort_by`.
 When `sort_by=mcda`, it forwards candidates to the Haskell MCDA service and reorders the results.
 If the MCDA service is unavailable, the backend logs an error and falls back to the original order.

 ## Key Features